cybre-finn/i3lock-mod/README.md

 # i3lock-mod - modified improved screen locker
 i3lock-improved is a fork of the i3lock screen locker.
-With i3lock you can execute shell commands on wrong password input, what comes in handy when you want to do cool stuff like taking a picture of the person trying to access your computer without permission.
+Unlike the original i3lock, you can execute shell commands on wrong password input, what comes in handy when you want to do cool stuff like taking a picture of the person trying to access your computer without permission.

 ## Requirements
 - pkg-config